nf-core/tools/nf_core/pipeline-template/{{cookiecutter.name_noslash}}/.github/CONTRIBUTING.md

 ### Nextflow Version Bumping

-If you have agreement from reviewers, you may bump the 'default' minimum version of nextflow (e.g. for testing), with `nf-core bump-version`.
+If you have agreement from reviewers, you may bump the 'default' minimum version of nextflow (e.g. for testing), with: `nf-core bump-version --nextflow . [min-nf-version]`

 ### Software Version Reporting